Beta Israel: Early Modern period

-The Christian Ethiopians did succeed eventually in defeating the Muslims and preventing Ahmed Gragn from conquering Ethiopia.
+The Christian Ethiopians did succeed eventually in defeating the Muslims and preventing Ahmad ibn Ibrahim from conquering Ethiopia.
 However, after the war ended, the Ottoman Empire invaded, in a last minute ditch the Beta Israel switched their alliance with the Emperor and started supporting the Ottomans.
 The geographer, Abraham Farissol details the help of the Beta Israel to the Ottomans during the war.

-During the Ottoman offensive, the Mamluk-Ottoman General, Özdemir Pasha corresponded with the Ottoman sultan on the war, in the letter Ozdemir states that the Ottoman force survived due to a Jewish prince sending 12,000 horsemen to their aid in the letter he wrote to Sultan Suleiman II:"If it wasn't for the Jewish prince who sent those 12,000 Jewish horsemen, I would have risked losing all my men."After the death of Gelawdeos, Emperor Sarsa Dengel, succeeded him and proved to be more oppressive to the Jews than his predecessors.
+During the Ottoman offensive, the Mamluk-Ottoman General, Özdemir Pasha corresponded with the Ottoman sultan on the war, in the letter Ozdemir states that the Ottoman force survived due to a Jewish prince sending 12,000 horsemen to their aid in the letter he wrote to Sultan Suleiman II:

+If it wasn't for the Jewish prince who sent those 12,000 Jewish horsemen, I would have risked losing all my men.

+After the death of Gelawdeos, Emperor Sarsa Dengel, succeeded him and proved to be more oppressive to the Jews than his predecessors.
 The Emperor launched a devastating campaign against the Beta Israel with the use of cannons that he recently captured from the Ottomans.
 While on this campaign, Sarsa Dengel learned that the Borana Oromo's had invaded the provinces of Shewa, Wej, and Damot.
 Despite this, Sarsa Dengel refused to defend these territories against the Oromos and instead continued to focus his attention on the Beta Israel.
-This decision generated considerable frustration among his officials and also had devastating affects for the future, but the Emperor justified his action by stating: "It is better for me that I fight with the enemies of the blood of Jesus Christ[i.e. Jews] than go to fight against the Galla."The Ethiopian forces continued to pacify the Jews, culminating in the capture and execution of the Jewish leader, Gershom.
+This decision generated considerable frustration among his officials and also had devastating affects for the future, but the Emperor justified his action by stating:

+It is better for me that I fight with the enemies of the blood of Jesus Christ [i.e. Jews] than go to fight against the Galla.

+The Ethiopian forces continued to pacify the Jews, culminating in the capture and execution of the Jewish leader, Gershom.
 Following his death, many of the Beta Israel committed mass suicide to avoid forced conversions.